zorael/kameloso/README.md

 ## Downloading

-GitHub offers downloads in [ZIP format](https://github.com/zorael/kameloso/archive/master.zip), but it's arguably easier to use `git` and get a copy of the source that way.
+GitHub offers downloads in [ZIP format](https://github.com/zorael/kameloso/archive/master.zip), but it's arguably easier to use `git` and clone a copy of the source that way.

 ```bash
 $ git clone https://github.com/zorael/kameloso.git